FAQ – Frequently Asked Questions About RV Travel In Mexico

 Internet Services In Mexico

 If you are planning to stay in one area for months at a time you should consider use of a local Internet Service Provider (ISP).
-Otherwise, your best solution to occassional Internet use is to find a public WiFi spot and be sure to use a virtual Private Network (VPN).
+Otherwise, your best solution to occassional Internet use is to find a public WiFi spot and be sure to use a Virtual Private Network (VPN).

 Connecting to the Internet Using WiFi in Mexico